 Here are the different MMM categories and what they mean:

-MM 2 – Regional centres: These areas are in or within a 20km drive of a town with over 50,000 residents.
-They are considered to be in regional locations.
+- MM 2 – Regional centres: These areas are in or within a 20km drive of a town with over 50,000 residents.
+These are in regional locations.

-MM 3 – Large rural towns: These areas are in or within a 15km drive of a town with a population between 15,000 to 50,000 residents.
-They are also considered to be in regional locations.
+- MM 3 – Large rural towns: These areas are in or within a 15km drive of a town with a population between 15,000 to 50,000 residents.
+They are also in regional locations.

-MM 4 – Medium rural towns: These areas are in or within a 10km drive of a town with a population between 5,000 to 15,000 residents.
-They are still considered to be in regional locations.
+- MM 4 – Medium rural towns: These areas are in or within a 10km drive of a town with a population between 5,000 to 15,000 residents.
+They are in regional locations.